RustyTake-Off/gitops-argocd/README.md

 ## [Projects](https://github.com/RustyTake-Off/projects)

-[Mini Project] - Create a cluster, bootstrap [ArgoCD](https://argo-cd.readthedocs.io/) and see how GitOps works with this tool.
+Create a cluster, bootstrap [ArgoCD](https://argo-cd.readthedocs.io/) and see how GitOps works with this tool.

 ## Prerequisites